Armania/nextjs-blog/README.md

 # READ ME

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+## Project Setup

-Inside that directory, you can run several commands:
+Dowload the content of this application, cd inside that directory, you can run several commands:

 ## Starts the development server